tejank10/tejank10.github.io/_posts/2019-08-25-GSoC-2019-Differentiable-Duckietown.markdown

 ## What next?

-## Final Thoughts
+It was a productive summer for me.
 I believe this is just a start for differentiable programming.
 By having knowledge about the system, we can speed up the training of a model on it by leaps and bounds.

-It was a very productive summer for me.
+In future, I plan to:
+- Transfer learning on the
+## Ackowledgements
 I am extremely grateful to my mentor Mike Innes for posing faith in me for this ambitious project.
 A huge thanks to my fellow GSoC'er Avik Pal for his amazing RayTracer, and helping me out from time to time.
 I would also like to thank Dhairya Gandhi for his valuable inputs, Julia Computing Bengaluru for hosting me, and Julia Computing for providing machines for training.
 Finally, I thank Google for providing me this amazing opportunity in being part of the mission to drive open source culture.